Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 where $V(\sigma)$ is the locally closed stratum of $X'$ corresponding to the cone $\sigma$. \end{theorem}

-The definition of $\trop(Z^\circ)$ via coordinatewise valuation described in the previous subsection depends on a choice of compactification of $X^\circ$, but is insensitive to strata blowups.
+The definition of $\trop(Z^\circ)$ via coordinatewise valuation described in the previous subsection depends on a choice of compactification $X$ of $X^\circ$, but if $X$ is replaced with a blowup along a stratum, the set $\trop(Z^\circ)$ is unchanged.
 The result above can therefore be viewed as a computational tool; it describes the tropicalization using a single compactification in which $Z$ is dimensionally transverse.
 We return to this in Section~\ref{sec:expanded}.